 The HTTP image upload error is related to loading images to a WordPress site through the WordPress dashboard.
-The associated error message “HTTP error.” on its own can be somewhat difficult to decipher.
+The associated error message “HTTP error.” on its own can be somewhat tricky to decipher.
 In this article, we’ll discuss some ways to resolve this issue.

 Reduce the size of the image